Adults

 So for those of us - mentioning no names - who think static is king and dynos are just for those parkour comp wall blocs that aren’t ‘real climbing’ cough cough, where does she suggest we start?

 “Anything that rapidly raises the heart rate and ideally powers from the legs, which are part of the key to successful dynos.
-Think squat jumps, explosive star jumps, burpess, jump lunges, press up burpees, that sort of thing.
+Think squat jumps, explosive star jumps, burpess, jump lunges, pres up burpees, that sort of thing.

 “The aim is to get your body used to driving up from the floor through the legs.”